Exception1984/CS323-2022/introduction.md

 Here is a list of some other resources to help you learn about Python and the relevant libraries and packages commonly used in developing deep learning models.

-- [A Visual Intro to NumPy and Data Representation](http://jalammar.github.io/visual-numpy/): a visual tutorial to familiarize yourself with ‘numpy’ which is the main library used for scientific computing in Python.
+- [A Visual Intro to NumPy and Data Representation](http://jalammar.github.io/visual-numpy/): a visual tutorial to familiarize yourself with `numpy` which is the main library used for scientific computing in Python.
 - [Python Numpy Tutorial](http://cs231n.github.io/python-numpy-tutorial/): a tutorial created for the CS231 Stanford course on CNNs.
 - [PyTorch Tensors](https://pytorch.org/tutorials/beginner/pytorch_with_examples.html): a guide to learning about Tensors and forward and backward passes using PyTorch.